MauricePasternak/pathlib-js/docs/Filepath-Parent-Type-Stats-Permissions.md

 - Returns:
   - `boolean` - true or false outcome of whether the filepath is a FIFO queue.

+### access([mode]) <a name = "#access"></a>

+**Asynchronously** ascertains the permissions the current process has on the underlying filepath.

+- Parameters:

+  - `mode` -- `number` -- A NodeJS `fs.constants` number to check for a particular permission or union of permissions.
+Defaults to `undefined`.

+- Returns:
+  - `Promise<boolean | AccessResult>` - If `mode` was provided, returns a boolean of whether the underlying path was the indicated permission.
+Otherwise, returns a `AccessResult` Object which has the following properties:
+    - `canRead` -- `boolean` - Whether the current process has read access to the underlying filepath.
+    - `canWrite` -- `boolean` - Whether the current process has write access to the underlying filepath.
+    - `canExecute` -- `boolean` - Whether the underlying filepath can be executed by the current process.

+### accessSync([mode]) <a name = "#accessSync"></a>

+**Synchronously** ascertains the permissions the current process has on the underlying filepath.

+- Parameters:

+  - `mode` -- `number` -- A NodeJS `fs.constants` number to check for a particular permission or union of permissions.
+Defaults to `undefined`.

+- Returns:
+  - `boolean | AccessResult` - If `mode` was provided, returns a boolean of whether the underlying path was the indicated permission.
+Otherwise, returns a `AccessResult` Object which has the following properties:
+    - `canRead` -- `boolean` - Whether the current process has read access to the underlying filepath.
+    - `canWrite` -- `boolean` - Whether the current process has write access to the underlying filepath.
+    - `canExecute` -- `boolean` - Whether the underlying filepath can be executed by the current process.

 ### parent() <a name = "#parent"></a>